christianh814/bekind/README.md

 * `kindConfig`: A custom [kind config](https://kind.sigs.k8s.io/docs/user/configuration/).
 It's "garbage in/garbage out".
 * `helmCharts`: Different Helm Charts to install on startup. "garbage in/garbage out".
 See [Helm Chart Config](#helm-chart-config) for more info.
 * `loadDockerImages`: List of images to load onto the nodes (**NOTE** images must exist locally, so a "pull" is performed).
 Only `docker` is supported (see [KIND upstream issue](https://github.com/kubernetes-sigs/kind/pull/3109))
+* `postInstallManifests`: List of YAML files to apply to the KIND cluster after setup.
+This is the last step to run in the process.
+There is no checks done and any errors are from the K8S API.
+Currently only YAML files are supported.
+It's "garbage in/garbage out".

 ```yaml
 domain: "7f000001.nip.io"